The forgotten teenager who plunged to his death while building the Titanic is to get a gravestone at last.

 It follows the publication of a book, Spirit Of The Titanic, which used the teenager as the main character in a children's story about the voyage.

-Samuel fell while working in a riveting team at Harland and Wolff shipyard in Belfast.
-He suffered a skull fracture on April 20, 1910.
+Samuel fell while working in a riveting team at Harland and Wolff shipyard in east Belfast.
+He suffered a skull fracture on April 20 1910.
 His is believed to be the first death connected to the Titanic, one of seven or eight during the luxury liner's manufacture.